Érick Gutiérrez: Senior

 In 2015 Gutiérrez was placed in the Mexico senior national team's provisional list for the 2015 CONCACAF Gold Cup but did not make the final 23-man squad.

 He was named in Mexico's squad for a friendly against Senegal in February 2016.
 He would eventually make his debut with the senior national team on 11 October 2016, in a 1–0 friendly victory against Panama.

 On 28 June 2017, Gutiérrez was called up to participate in the 2017 CONCACAF Gold Cup, managing to appear in all group stage games including the semi-final where Mexico lost 1–0 against Jamaica.

 In May 2018, Gutiérrez was named in Mexico's preliminary squad for the 2018 FIFA World Cup.
 He originally did not make the final 23, but due to an injury to Diego Reyes, he was selected as a replacement.

 He was included in Gerardo Martino's preliminary roster for the 2019 CONCACAF Gold Cup and was subsequently included in the final roster for the tournament.
 He would only appear in the second group stage match against Canada, where as a starter he would pick up a hamstring injury leaving him two weeks out.
 Mexico would go on to win the tournament, defeating rivals the United States.
 In a September friendly against the United States, he would score his first international goal, winning the match 3–0.

 In October 2022, Gutiérrez was named in Mexico's preliminary 31-man squad for the 2022 FIFA World Cup, and in November, he was ultimately included in the final 26-man roster.

 Style of play

-A left-footed box-to-box midfielder who can also play as a deep-lying playmaker and the holding role, Gutiérrez started off his career as a defensive midfielder until then-Pachuca manager Diego Alonso opted to play him in a more advanced position.
-A versatile, intelligent, and creative player, he is good at reading the game, capable of picking out and completing key passes, possesses superb positioning, links plays together using his technical ability and vision on the ball, denies opposing advances, is capable of shooting from long-range, and is able to make dribbling runs from deep.
-His level of composure and maturity despite a young age has been shown in the leadership roles he assumes, captaining the Mexico U-20 team as well as his former club, Pachuca.
+Gutiérrez is a left-footed box-to-box midfielder who can also play as a deep-lying playmaker and the holding role.
+He started off his career as a defensive midfielder until manager Diego Alonso opted to play him in a more advanced position.
+He has captained the Mexico U-20 team as well as his former club, Pachuca.

 Gutiérrez has been compared to compatriot Andrés Guardado.